xero/moebius-web/README.md

 # Shading  - s / S

 Reselecting the option will cycle through the light, medium, and dark varieties of shading.
-Hitting shift whilst using the keyboard shortcut will cycle the options in the opposite sequence.
+Hitting shift whilst using the keyboard shortcut, or selecting the menu item with the right mouse button, will cycle the options in the opposite sequence.
 Usage is similar to freehand mode, including using the 'shift' key to draw straight lines.
 When choosing the area to shade the background color is chosen from the area directly under the cursor, and this includes 'half-block' pixels.
 For instance, if a single text-character has a different color in both the upper and lower half of the glyph, then clicking on either the top of the bottom of the glyph will choose a different background color for shading.
 Attribute conflicts are resolved by shifting the background color to the lower palette.